letmeentertainyou/IceBrakes/docs/TESTING_README.txt

     Also there is a sed command that replaces "test_number" in the template with the real number of the test being created.

 *** cleanup() -> None
-    Deletes the tempory .txt files created during the tests.
+    Deletes the temporary .txt files created during the tests.
     This leaves the .gitignore file which is important for git to recognize empty dirs which I've decided I want